Location - Townsville, North Queensland, Australia

 Distance - Approximately 5 km one-way from Greenvale Line bridge

-Time - Allow 8-12 hours depending on chosen route
+Time - Allow 8-12 hours depending on the chosen route

 Grade - 5 (AWTGS)